SagarMaheshwary/mvc-php/readme.md

     $response->redirect(url('/posts'))->with('message',"you've been redirected!");

     /**
-     * you can also pass the status code return a
+     * you can also pass the status code to return a
      * response error code or display the appropriate
      * view.
 Acceptable codes: 403,404,500,503.
      */